haqqeez/git-papers/journal.md

-this is my first journal
+this is my first journal written by myself and John

 ##Introuction